Our Team

 Office: (206) 621-0094, ext 103

-Fred came on board in February 2011, and is very pleased to be involved with the Coalition again after being a co-founder and board member in the 1980s.
-He has a background in energy and climate policy and worked at several firms involved with energy efficiency program evaluation in the Northwest and nationally.
+Fred came on NWEC staff in February 2011 after being a co-founder and board member in the 1980s.
+He has a background in energy and climate policy, starting with the Oregon Solar Energy Industries Association (now OSSIA) and then at a firm that pioneered energy efficiency program evaluation in the Northwest and nationally.
 He later formed a database services business assisting nonprofit groups around the country.
-He has been active in the Sierra Club’s national energy and climate effort and leads their delegation at the UN climate conferences, and currently serves on the board of the Citizens Utility Board of Oregon.
+He has been active in the Sierra Club’s national climate work and was editor of ECO, the daily bulletin of the Climate Action Network at the UN climate meetings.
+He represents end use customers at the Western Electricity Coordinating Council (WECC).
+On the side, he has broad interests in music and is a DJ streaming on the internet weekly.\